Yali High School: Academics

 All science classes have lab sessions.

 Courses are also offered in computer science, graphic design, mechanics and robotics, research-oriented seminars, and others.

+Students in Yali's International Department take AP courses and U.S. high school elective courses, in addition to Chinese high school coursework that prepare them for the high school diploma exam.

 Specialty education

-With its strength in science education, Yali has a long history of emphasizing and participating in science olympiads, for which purpose the "01" class of each grade is established to give students specialized education in the natural sciences.
+With its strength in science education, Yali has a long history of emphasizing and participating in science Olympiads, for which purpose the "01" class of each grade is established to give students specialized education in the natural sciences.
 In recent years, Yali students are noted for their achievements in all five natural science subjects, and in particular informatics: Yali students have won 9 gold medals and 1 silver medal in International Olympiad in Informatics and dozens of medals in National Olympiad in Informatics, which ranked first in the whole country, while the medals in other subjects including 1 gold and 1 silver medal in IMO, 1 gold medal in IChO, 1 gold medal in IBO and 2 gold medals in APhO.

 The school has also started a research-oriented seminar program for students to carry out group projects in the social sciences, the arts, and community engagement.

 The school also started a partnership with China's Central Conservatory of Music, in which a Yali Center for the Arts was established between the two institutions located in Nanya.
 The purpose of the partnership is to bring high-quality music education and discover young talent.